-The applicant receives a score of 5 for complete work with minor errors, poor-quality graphs, and work completed after the deadline (> 20%).
+The applicant receives a score of 5 for complete work with minor errors, poor-quality graphs, and work completed in more than the established time frame (> 20%).

-The maximum grade for the completion of each individual assignment that a higher education applicant can receive is 20 points.
-The applicant receives the maximum grade for an individual assignment completed without errors, in full, demonstrating a sufficiently high level of mastery of the educational material, as well as developed practical skills.
+The maximum score for each individual assignment that a higher education applicant can receive is 20 points.
+The applicant receives the maximum score for an individual assignment completed without errors, in full, demonstrating a sufficiently high level of mastery of the educational material, as well as developed practical skills.
 The work must be formatted in accordance with the specified requirements and submitted for review within the established deadline.

-The applicant receives a score of 10 points for an individual assignment completed in full, which has minor flaws, such as failure to comply with some requirements for the graphic part of the work or minor errors.
+The applicant receives a score of 10 points for an individual assignment completed in full, which has minor flaws, such as failure to meet some of the requirements for the graphic part of the work or minor errors.
 The work must be submitted for review within the established deadline.